Nancypatel1103/ComplianceClient/External_Authentication/external-authentication.md

     ![image-17](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/32b2a715-9110-4e63-b803-87fb0df4a448)

 2. After click, a new window will open.
 There you will get a confirmation message.
-Click on the Delete button.
+Click on the **Delete** button.

     ![image-18](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/d4d26909-1f49-4593-a524-ae3517908324)

-3. As soon as you click on Delete, you will get a message on the screen that the **Config is deleted successfully**.
+3. As soon as you click on **Delete**, you will get a message on the screen that the **Config is deleted successfully**.

    ![image-19](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/e4e3f9a9-a111-401d-99f7-92c353028026)